 These specific merge tags should only be used for the PropertyFile Online Instruction Letter template

-The below merge tag should be inserted in all eSign documents where the relevant contacts signature should appear.
+For all eSign documents, the below merge tag should be inserted in all eSign documents where the relevant contacts signature should appear.
 The contact signature merge tag is only designed to pull through once therefore should not be added multiple times.

-All other information such as the related property, date and signature block, can be populated by using our standard merge tags which can be found within the PDF below.
+All other information such as the related property, date and signature block, can be populated by using our standard merge tags which can be found within the .pdf below.